-Set during the Mexican Revolution, a man known only as “The Dutchman” has a plan, and brings in four of his old acquaintences, including an old army buddy and a silent Japanese swordsman, to help him out by promising a $1000 reward if it succeeds.
+Set during the Mexican Revolution, a man only known as “The Dutchman” devises a scheme and enlists the assistance of four old acquaintances, including an old army comrade and a silent Japanese swordsman, by offering a $1000 prize if it works.

-The Five Man Army is a 1969 Italian Zapata Western film taking place during the Mexican Revolution.
+The Five Man Army is a 1969 Zapata Western film set during the Mexican Revolution.

 The Five Man Army Movie trailer